turnkeylinux-apps/postgresql/README.rst

-PostgreSQL - Object-relational Database System
+PostgreSQL - Object relational Database System
 ==============================================

 `PostgreSQL`_ is a fully featured object-relational database with many